abhisheksanghai/abhisheksanghai.github.io/README.md

 h<sub>&theta;</sub>(x) = &theta;<sub>o</sub>, where &theta;<sub>o</sub> is a constant.

-In this case, SSE is called Sum of Square of Total, SST = &Sigma;(Y-Y&#772;)<sup>2</sup> **(also called variance of Y)**
+In this case, SSE is called Sum of Square Total, SST = &Sigma;(Y-Y&#773;)<sup>2</sup> **(also called variance of Y)**

+The error SST is considered as a reference for Linear Regression Models to be evaluated as we start including independent variables.
-As we start including independent variables, the error is supposed to decline (otherwise including the variable is useless)
+This is because, the error metric is supposed to decline with increase in variables (otherwise including the variable is useless).

+_Case 2:_

-After inclusion of independent variables, the error i.e. SSE = sum((y-y_pred)^2)
+After inclusion of independent variables, the error metric i.e. SSE = &Sigma;(Y-h<sub>&theta;</sub>(x))<sup>2</sup>

-Intutively, SST is the total variance (error) of Y while SSE is the variance (error) that the model is still not able to explain after inclusion of independent variable.
-From this, we can compute the error that the new model is able to explain.
-Let's call it SSR (Sum of Square of Regression).
+Intutively, SST is the max error of Y with no independent variable (Total variance) while SSE is the error of Y with independent variables included (Unexplained variance).
+From this, we can compute the variance that model in _case 2_ is able to explain compared to _case 1_.
+Let's call it SSR (Sum of Square of Regression also called explained variance).
+So, **SSR = SST-SSE**

-So, SSR = SST-SSE
-Now we can define a metric to get the ratio of error expalined by the model.
+Now we can define another evaluation metric for our model i.e. R-Squared = (Explained Variance)/(Total Variance)

-This metric is called R2 (R-Squared) = SSR/SST = (SST-SSE)/SST = 1-(SSE/SST)
+R<sup>2</sup> = SSR/SST = (SST-SSE)/SST = 1-(SSE/SST)

-Since, the SSE varies between 0 and SST, R2 varies between 0 and 1.
-Higher the R2 => better the model.
+R2 varies between 0 and 1.
+Higher the R2 => better the model. **(Caution!
+Overfitting)**

-In very rare cases R2 might be negative.
-This is when the error is greater than SST, so the predicitons are worse than the average predictions with no independent variables.
+Mathematically, R2 may have negative values.
+However, when this happens, the error of the model is greater than SST, so the predicitons are worse than the average predictions with no independent variables and model is useless.